Rocketology: Baking Soda + Vinegar = Lift Off!

 - Do you think that adding a cone and fins to your rocket will help it have a greater launch height?
 Add a cone and see how that affects the launch height using the amount of baking soda and vinegar that previously produced the highest launch.
 Then design and make fins for your rocket out of construction paper and repeat the experiment using the amount of baking soda and vinegar that previously produced the highest launch.
 Tape the cone on the opposite end from the canister and the fins on the same end.
 Do the cone and fins help increase the launch height?

-- Try using different containers instead of Fuji or Kodak film canisters.
+- Try using different containers instead of plastic film canisters.
 Are there other types of containers that work well for making a small-scale rocket?
 For example, try using an empty plastic bottle and plugging the opening with a cork or rubber stopper.
 You can tape straws to the side of the bottle to make "legs" for your rocket.

 If you like this project, you might enjoy exploring these related careers:

 - Science Fair Project Guide